mne-tools/mne-python/doc/install/mne_python.rst

   install Anaconda, and can be started from a terminal with the command ``spyder`` (or on Windows or macOS, launched from the Anaconda Navigator GUI).
   It can also be installed with `dedicated installers <https://www.spyder-ide.org/>`_.
-  If you use Spyder, you should install ``mne`` environment in a separate environment and connect Spyder to this environment.
-Set spyder to use the ``mne`` environment automatically, by opening Spyder and navigating to :samp:`Tools > Preferences > Python Interpreter > Use the following interpreter`.
+  To avoid dependency conflicts with Spyder, you should install ``mne`` in a separate environment.
+Set spyder to use the ``mne`` environment automatically by opening Spyder and navigating to
+  :samp:`Tools > Preferences > Python Interpreter > Use the following interpreter`.
   There, paste the output of the following terminal commands::